 In order to overload, you must submit a petition and have it approved by the 10th day of classes.
-If a petition has not been approved by the 10th day, the AAO will revert your course load to 48 units (or 49 if taking the required Academic and Professional Development course) by randomly removing a course from your schedule.
+If a petition has not been approved by the 10th day, AAO will revert your course load to the course load limit of 48 units, or

+51 units if taking APD 1 or 2, by randomly removing a course from your schedule.